variant-inc/react-native-variant-chat/README.md

 }
 ```

-All driver message polling changes in the consuming mobile app are applied immediately upon committing changes on Launch Darkly.
-If the consuming mobile app is not presently running then the changes will be picked up next time the app launches.
-If the consuming mobile app is presently running then the changes are applied dynamically within a few seconds.
+All driver message polling changes in the consuming app are applied immediately upon committing changes on Launch Darkly.
+If the consuming app is not presently running then the changes will be picked up next time the app launches.
+If the consuming app is presently running then the changes are applied dynamically within a few seconds.